"It's been one week since they had the fight

 - Morton Downey Junior pioneered the trash-talk format.

 - Laura Bozzo in Peru, and now in Mexico, makes Jerry Springer look like a prude.
-Any of the reincarnations of his show is essentially this.
-Of special remembrance is his show "Laura en América".
+Any of the reincarnations of her show is essentially this.
+Of special mention is her show "Laura en América".

 - Sally Jesse Raphael.